 It could be a nuisance when you are constantly trying to remember to pack everything from one destination to another.
 Whenever you are flying solo, all the responsibility is upon you.
 So, always ensure that you are packing light.

 Only the essentials will do for your first trip because you will be shopping a lot there.

 6. Go For A Staycation

-Rather than booking a hotel, book a staycation where you will be staying with someone.
+Rather than booking a hotel, book a staycation at the Grand Cayman Villas where you will be staying with someone.
 It is like a short-term rental, and it’s great to have a local company.
 They will be able to help you with your travel plans.

 Plus, you will be able to enjoy the local home-cooked delights of that country.